I remember just after high school when I first started talking about wanting to go live in another country, I got a mixed response.

 I can laugh at myself

 There's going to be a million times when you're living abroad and you don't know how to do something.
-When I was in China, we were in a pretty remote city where no one spoke English (and I definitely didn't speak Mandarin).
+When I was in Asia, we were in a pretty remote city where no one spoke English (and I definitely didn't speak the language).
 Me and my friends walked into a little shop looking for lunch, but unfortunately they didn't have any menus in English ... and they didn't even have any menus with pictures on them!
 The shop owner just looked at us, wanting to know what we wanted to order, and we didn't know how to tell them what we wanted.
 We just did a little charades acting out chicken noises ... and then waited to see what he brought us out.
 Some days are crazy, but the crazy days make the best stories.
 You just have to make the most out of what you can and laugh off the rest.

 This world is amazing